idameitil/sdpl-utilizing-gts/README.md

 And `sh /work3/idamei/ssn-clusterings/$1/submit.sh`

-`ssh -l idamei login1.gbar.dtu.dk 'tar -czvf /work3/idamei/ssn-clusterings/[timestamp].tar.gz /work3/idamei/ssn-clusterings/[timestamp]'`
+When all jobs are finished, run: `tar -czvf /work3/idamei/ssn-clusterings/[timestamp].tar.gz /work3/idamei/ssn-clusterings/[timestamp]`

-When all jobs are finished, run: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/ssn-clusterings/[timestamp] data/wzy/ssn-clusterings/all-vs-all-blast/`
+Then locally run: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/ssn-clusterings/all-vs-all-blast[timestamp].tar.gz data/wzy/ssn-clusterings/all-vs-all-blast/`

 This file is too big to store in GitHub, so is only stored locally.